All Episodes

 We know when they recently had power three years ago, eight years of Obama and Biden, it was a disaster.

-I know I repeat myself, I'll do it.
+I know I repeat myself.

 God forgive me, but I'm making a point that I think is important.

-We had 13 million more Americans on food stamps thanks to Biden Obama.
+We had 13 million more Americans on food stamps thanks to Biden-Obama.

-Eight million more in poverty, lowest labor participation rate in history.
+8 million more in poverty, lowest labor participation rate in history.

-And now we have the best employment situation since 1969, and the people that are benefiting the most are African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment, African American youth unemployment, a massive new record.
+And the people that are benefiting the most are African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment, African-American youth unemployment, a massive new record.

 Thank God.